atomist/sdm-pack-event-relay/README.md

 See the `EventRelayer` interface for details on creating EventRelayer(s).
 For details on the extension pack configuration, see the `eventRelaySupport` type documentation.

+## Disabling Authentication Requirement
+By default the event relay pack uses the Atomist API key configured to authorize incoming relay requests.
+This key must be supplied in an authorization header (as a bearer token).
+However, this is not appropriate for all use cases.
+To disable the authentication requirement set `authRequired` to false in the `eventRelaySupport` options.

 [atomist-doc]: https://docs.atomist.com/ (Atomist Documentation)

 ## Getting started